Facilitative Leadership – Leading by Adventure

 The impact of digital

-The reality is that the future of work will require new paradigms of leadership.
+The reality is that the future of work will require new paradigms of leadership which empower purpose.
 And a totally different set of skills to support it.

 Picture of Girl and Automation - Drudgery Out Humanity In courtesy Blickpixel & JonKline_viaPixabayDigitalisation and AI will increasingly automate all routine activity and free us from repetitive tasks and mundane patterns of work.
 Paradoxically, the increase in computerisation will free people to be more ‘human’ in their roles.
-Such that they can focus away from machine-like drudgery and toward the things to which humans are intrinsically better suited.
+And as organisations embrace these changes, people can focus away from machine-like drudgery and toward the things to which humans are intrinsically better suited.
 Such as relationships, caring ideas, empathy, insights, spontaneity, …

 As roles shift, change will become an increasing factor in all our people’s work.
 Change in their own roles, and change in what is required to support others’ changing roles.
 As such, roles will become more autonomous and self-directed to respond effectively.
-And leadership of these roles will need to adjust to accommodate this.
+And leadership of these roles will need to adjust to accommodate this – particularly in respect of facilitating a unifying sense of purpose that drives the organisation forward together.

 A new way of leading